kittykatattack/learningPixi/README.md

 ![An example tileset](/examples/images/screenshots/09.png)

 The entire tileset is 192 by 192 pixels.
-Each image s in a its own 32 by 32 pixel grid cell.
+Each image is in a its own 32 by 32 pixel grid cell.
 Storing and accessing all your game graphics on a tileset is a very processor and memory efficient way to work with graphics, and Pixi is